 Yellow thanaka paste mixed with turmeric seems to be a local specialty and provides some spectacular portraits.
 Ask politely or if there’s a communications problem just show your camera and remember no is no. Note the wide-brimmed, rainy season hat made from bamboo on nearby Bilu Island.

 Tuk tuks are something of a luxury in Mawlamyine, so a lot of market deliveries are still made the hard way.
 There’s no bubble wrap either and the packaging — for fruit, veg or in the below case cut flowers — is merely leaves.

 Flowers are abundant at street markets.
 Apart from simply sticking them in a vase they’re popular as hair accessories among Burmese girls and women, and are offered at shrines and temples.
 In Mawlamyine’s markets you’ll see tropical flowers from the lowlands and more temperate varieties from the hills.

 Down one of the grubby side streets we were invited in for lunch by this super friendly family.
 The son and mum are with grandmother on the right, and her mother is behind — we were assured she was 103 years old.

 This young Muslim woman got so excited at actually seeing a tourist up close — and also that said tourist wanted to photograph her.
 After much back-tracking down side streets we managed to find her again six months later and took her back a couple of prints.

-Just one of the wonderful characters we came across in the Mawlamyine morning market.
+This holy man above is just one of the wonderful characters we came across in the Mawlamyine morning market.
 A good idea for more discreet people photography is to find a spot in a strategically placed tea shop and just watch everything pass you by.

 By Mark Ord

-Last updated on 6th February, 2015.
+Last updated on 22nd March, 2016.